bitsmanent/cv/README.md

 $ make
 ```

-To build only a specific language:
+To build a specific language:

 ```
 $ make <language>